-The Reform Act of 2015 further introduced another type of governance structure, a company with an audit committee, anticipating that this structure makes it easier for Japanese companies to select a monitoring model involving outside directors.
-A reduction of costs for selecting the monitoring model is achieved by decreasing the number of outsiders.
-A company with an audit committee is not required to possess a nominating committee or compensation committee.
-The audit committee must have more than three directors as members, and the majority of them must be outside directors.
+The Reform Act of 2015 further introduced another type of governance structure - a company with an audit committee - anticipating that this structure makes it easier for Japanese companies to select a monitoring model involving outside directors.
+A reduction of costs for selecting the monitoring model is achieved by decreasing the number of outsiders (i.e., outside directors and outside corporate auditors).
+A company with an audit committee